SOTASHE/MappingCrisis/README.md

 ### Want to run your own instance of the app?
 The requirements to build from source are:

-# I have include my API keys in the code just so you wont have to setting up.
-But you can follow the following to generate your own API keys:
+## I have included my API keys in the code just so you wont have to be setting up stuff.
+But you still can follow the following to generate your own API keys:

 - Create Mongo DB https://account.mongodb.com/account/login?n=%2Fv2%2F6202fdff202c3f47248e22e6&nextHash=%23metrics%2FreplicaSet%2F621bc8efcad26071f1067943%2Fexplorer%2FMapping_Crisis%2Fcrisis%2Ffind